This

 this vehicle with barely enough room for dialogue.
 All are positioned

 like a seasonal office portrait so that everyone can be seen.
-They arrive at an old resort town near the epicenter of an atomic test
+They arrive at an abandoned resort near the epicenter of the atomic test

 site.
 For the obvious reason, it is now a ghost town.
 But in McNally's